Immunisation certificates and records

 Council also maintains a database of all immunisations administered at Council sessions and sends records of all immunisation to the Australian Immunisation Register.

 The Australian Immunisation Register is an all of life register.
-Those with Medicare are automatically enrolled on to it.
+Those with Medicare are automatically enrolled on it.
 Even if your child is not enrolled, they will be added to the Immunisation Register once Medicare receives their immunisation details from your immunisation provider.
+Overseas records can be added with or without Medicare.

 What is an immunisation status certificate?